by Mitch Bull

 Gonzales, who also chairs the Journalism Department at City College of San Francisco, described how, over 44 years, El Tecolate has been a hub in the Mission District and for the Latino community, helping to define and strengthen the “community identity,” and has served as a training ground for generations of journalists and community activists who are looking to be involved in their communities and to make a difference in the future direction of their neighborhood.

 The underlying thread of community involvement and connectedness is a unifying factor for each of the 15 community newspapers and the main differentiator between the hyper-local news in each community and the difficulties that the major daily newspapers are having.
 The problems of the major daily newspapers have been well documented and reported on nationwide, and the Bay Area is not exempt, with downsizing being evident at both the San Francisco Chronicle and The Examiner.
+Newspapers have started to use CRM software to give better customer service for the premium clients.

 Both Adkins and Gullmes spoke on the advantage that the neighborhood papers have when covering community focused events and concerns: “We are at the forefront of what is happening in our neighborhoods,” said Gullmes.
 “We have local journalists and citizens who are tuned into the concerns and needs of the communities, and they are well represented to report on meetings at the school districts, neighborhood councils and police stations as well as at City Hall and Planning Commission meetings.”